 The method is based on a hierarchical understanding of an image.
-The algorithm's primary goal is to generate a class-independent, data-driven, selective search strategy that generatesproduces a small set of high-quality object locations (Uijlings et al., 2013).
+The algorithm's primary goal is to generate a class-independent, data-driven, selective search strategy that produces a small set of high-quality object locations (Uijlings et al., 2013).
 It uses a bottom-up approach for object groping.
 To get the first groups of pixels Felzenszwalb-Huttenlocher algorithm was used.
-These groups are united by a greedy algorithm to iteratively.
-In the end of iterations, only one region exists.
+A greedy algorithm unites these groups to group the most similar regions iteratively.
+At the end of iterations, only one region exists.
 A special diversification by complementary colour spaces, complementary similarity measures and starting regions methods is applied to support the grouping and get separate regions.
 Finally, the produced regions are ranked and compared to each other.
 If the regions are similar - they are united (Uijlings et al., 2013).